 Lemon Curd Ice Cream

 You do not have to worry about eating raw eggs in this recipe.
-With the lemon juice in full boil when poured onto the fridge-cold egg yolks, the whole mix comes to a perfect temperature of 80º C ( 176º F ), which is the exact temperature for pasteurisation.
+With the lemon juice in full boil when poured onto the fridge-cold egg yolks, the whole mix comes to a perfect temperature of 80º C ( 176º F ) and so it is fully cooked.
 Just do your best and whisk vigorously so that you avoid scrambling the eggs when you add the boiling hot lemon juice.

 - Freeze your ice cream machine’s container at least 24 hours before the time you plan to churn the ice cream.